Dr. Kevin Repasky, Electrical and Computer Engineering Department

-See information on Dr. Grioux's technologies available for license under Agriculture.
+See information on Dr. Repasky's technologies available for license under Optics.

 The Technology Transfer Office at MSU pursues three primary goals: